kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-16-getting-started-with-mysql.md

 ---
+template: post
-title: "Getting started with MySQL"
+title: Getting started with MySQL
-slug: "getting-started-with-mysql"
+slug: getting-started-with-mysql
-date: "2018-01-17T02:40:00.000Z"
-tags: ["Coding","Tutorials","MySQL"]
 draft: false
-template: "post"
+date: '2018-01-17T02:40:00.000Z'
+description: >-
-description: "Want to learn how to use MySQL?
+  Want to learn how to use MySQL?
 This post will share how to get started with the basics!

-## Before You Start

-- I am using a Mac, so all my commands and applications are for a Mac.
-If you would like..."
+category: Tutorials
+tags:
+  - Coding
+  - Tutorials
+  - MySQL
 ---

 Want to learn how to use MySQL?
 This post will share how to get started with the basics!